 6. TTP should restart and you should be good to go

-Big note: If your photos are going to be in different folders on the new machine - it is better to mirror those locations on the old machine first; then go through the above transfer process.
+Big note: If your photos are going to be in different folders on the new machine - it is better to mirror those locations on the old machine first via method described below; and then go through the above transfer process.